AaditAntony/chat-backend/README.md

-changed the path of the chatcontroller changed the security rules for the permit of the api the global chat mvc is complete
+changed the path of the chatcontroller changed the security rules for the permit of the api the global chat mvc is complete the code has been tested and is working fine